-Host certificates are valid for one year; to keep the Data Lake and Data Hub clusters running, you must renew the certificates before they expire.
+Private (host) certificates have a default expiration date of one year; to keep the Data Lake and Data Hub clusters running, you must renew the host certificates before they expire.

 These UI warnings will display on the associated Environments, Data Lakes, or Data Hubs list and details pages.
 For example: